Free Daily Headlines

 The town of Laurel Park, which has millions of dollars worth of landslide, road and storm drainage repairs to make, has also seen little to no response from its reimbursement requests.

-“It’s frustrating to all of us,” Mayor Carey O’Cain said.
+“It’s frustrating to all of us,” Mayor Carey O’Cain said at the October meeting.
 “I don’t know if it would behoove us or be of any help but I’m sure every mayor here would be willing to sign a joint letter to reinforce our position that you can’t bankrupt our county by not acting.
 But that’s what they’re trying to do.”

-Lapsley said the county has tried writing letters, only to be met with the sound of crickets.
+Lapsley said at the LGCCA meeting that the county had tried writing letters, only to be met with the sound of crickets.

 “We’ve written letters to (Homeland Security) Secretary (Kristi) Noem.
 We get no reply, we don’t get a phone call, we don’t get an acknowledgement,” he said.
 “We’re told by Senator Budd that he has tried to call Secretary Noem’s office and can’t get a return phone call.
 We’re told by Rep. Edwards that he’s talked to the office of the vice president and he’s not getting a response. … We’re going to keep pounding and pounding.
 I’m ready to go to Washington if it’ll do any good.
 My guess is it probably won’t.
 The person I meet across the table is just going to stare at me and say, ‘We’re doing the best we can, we’ll get to you when we get to you.’”